 Brigades, up to 200 horses and 30 men strong, would transport furs and supplies between the Interior region to the Pacific Coast.

 The 74km long trail traverses old growth forest, mountain slopes, subalpine meadows and more, with ten campgrounds located along the route.
 Each day is a little bit different as you travel between coastal and interior ecosystems.

 Please check the Hope Mountain Centre Facebook page for updates regarding trail condition and access.
-At the current time (late June 2022), there is a washout on Tulameen FSR, blocking access to Jacobson Lake.
+The HBC Trail was significantly affected by the November 2021 floods

 Introducing the HBC Heritage Trail